rambotech/BOG.ClipboardMunger/README.md

 *** THIS IS STILL A WORK IN PROGRESS ***

 # BOG.ClipboardMunger
 A Windows tray utility with a collection of methods to take clipboard text content, and replace it with some change.
-Very useful for software deveopers, and for people who need to do a lot of standard data "munging", or quick actions to transform text.
+Very useful for software deveopers, and for people who need to do a lot of standard quick actions to transform text.

 Contains a basic set of scripts I have developed and used extensively over time.